 The signs and symptoms for a concussion in boxing is that they start to move around slowly and you can tell by their movements around the ring.
 This should defiantly indicate the referee to stop the game if the boxer opponents are moving around the ring really badly however it isn’t always easy to spot when the boxer has concussion there are other signs and symptoms and they are:

-After the person has been diagnosed with concussion the correct treatment you would have to do would be a couple of thing which I am about to list:
+After the person receives concussion the correct treatment you would have to do would be a couple of thing which I am about to list:

 • You should apply a cold compress to the injury to reduce swelling.